kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 #### Route Attaching

-Routes MUST be able to specify a "child" Gateways as a `parentRef` and make use of the fields in `ParentReference` to help target a specific listener.
+Routes MUST be able to specify a child Gateway as a `parentRef` and make use of the fields in `ParentReference` to help target a specific listener.
+If no listener is targeted (`sectionName`/`port` are unset) then the Route references all the listeners on the child Gateway.
+It MUST NOT attach to a listener on a parent or sibling Gateway.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1